erlandbo/TDT4290/SSED/README.md

 - Pytorch: You may want to install a specific torch version https://pytorch.org/get-started/locally/

 # How to create "state of the art model" with your own data
 Okay, so you have a problem where you actually need to create your own * *state of the art* * model for sound event detection, because of reasons.
 No worries!
 I'll take you through the steps of doing it right here.
 BTW, this section is still being written/developed, email me if you have any questions.
-The project is setup for classification on 3 vehicle classes, but if youu want to change the number of classes:
+The project is setup for classification on 3 vehicle classes, but if you want to change the number of classes:

 Change the following sections